What are you typically doing at 3 am? Sleeping I hope …

 When it comes to the type of content people are engaging most with, it was images (44%) that was driving the most engagement, followed by status updates (40%), and videos (37%).

 Bottom Line: This study addressed two important topics: social word-of-mouthand rich media.
-If you want your content to actually help grow your fan base and drive results for your business you need to provide something your users will actually want to share and you need to use the type of content (like photos and videos) they actually want to engage with.
+If you want your content to actually help grow your fan base and drive results for your business you need to provide something your customers will actually want to share and you need to use the type of content (like photos and videos) they actually want to engage with.

 What news stories caught your eye this week?
 Tell us in the comments.